-The Project triggers the WWF's Standard on Access Restriction and Resettlement as it is possible that, as part of the HWC strategy and the behavioral changes may restrict or otherwise affect access to natural resources and the livelihood activities of project affected people (PAP).
+The Project triggers the WWF's Standard on Access Restriction and Resettlement as it may restrict or otherwise affect access to natural resources and the livelihood activities of project affected people (PAP).
 This Process Framework (PF) describes the process by which affected communities participate in identification, design, implementation and monitoring of relevant project activities and mitigation measures.
 The purpose of this PF is to ensure participation of Project Affected People (PAP) while recognizing and protecting their rights and interests and ensuring that they do not become worse off as a result of the project.
 Specifically, the PF will: